-The Best Day to List a House For Sale
+The Best Day to List a House for Sale

 Springtime is usually considered the best time of year to list a home.
-There is a reason the National Association of Realtors designates the fourth weekend in April as National Open House Weekend.
+There is a reason the National Association of Realtors designates the fourth weekend in April as Nationwide Open House Weekend.
 In some parts of the country where it doesn't snow, February or March might be an excellent time to list your home.
 Your local real estate agent would be your best source of information about which month in spring is best for you, and she can specifically offer tips about selling in spring.

 If you miss the spring market, second best is the fall market, right after Labor Day weekend.
 Contrary to popular belief, most people don't want to move over the summer.
-Summer is time for vacations, family get-togethers, kicking back or home improvement projects that are in line with your planned fall activities.
+Summer is time for vacations, family get-togethers, kicking back, or home improvement projects that are in line with your planned fall activities.

 Choosing the Best Time of the Month to List a Home